 In the first story, 'Lot.
 36', we see a thoroughly unpleasant character buy a recently unowned storage container and the mounting sense of unease continues to the last frame as he forges ahead blinded by his serious obligations and his own failings.

-In the second, 'Graveyard Rats', we accompany the prtagonist on a journey fuelled by desperation, greed and hubris in a gothic tale set in and around a graveyard in Salem, Massachusetts.
+In the second, 'Graveyard Rats', we accompany the protagonist on a journey fuelled by desperation, greed and hubris in a Gothic tale set in and around a graveyard in Salem, Massachusetts.